Why Bawumia was booed – Hogbetsotso Planning Committee member explains

 According to Agbotadua Kumasah, prior to the Vice President’s entry, the spectators were cautioned against “embarrassing any invited dignitary.”

-However, Mr Kumasah said, the crowd spiralled out of control when Dr Bawumia began listing some non-existent achievements chalked by the incumbent government.
+However, Mr Kumasah said, the crowd spiraled out of control when Dr Bawumia began listing some non-existent achievements chalked by the incumbent government.

 Mr Kumasah was speaking on JoyNews’ The Probe on Sunday.

-“He mentioned among others that they [the NPP government] have built more airports, and roads than any other government.
+“He mentioned among others that they [NPP government] have built more airports, roads than any other government.
 And the people who were there did not see the roads, airports and universities he was referring to so that brought some agitation and it became very difficult to control the people because none of what he was saying has happened in the area,” he stated.

-This is not the first time, leaders of the country have been hooted at in public.
-In September, President Akufo-Addo was also booed at the Global Citizen Festival in Accra with his convoy subsequently suffering a similar fate later in Kumasi.
+On Saturday, Dr Bawumia was at the receiving end of jeers at Anlo.

-The Ashanti regional episode occurred on Monday, October 17, when the President was inspecting the Phase II of the Kejetia/Central Market Project.
+This is not the first time leaders of the country have been hooted at in public.

 Comments